+1. A transferee from other schools or universities is admitted to BSBA, BSEnt,

+BSAd, and BSREM programs if he or she has no more than five (5) failures and/or no credit marks (incomplete, left, dropped, never entered) from his/ her previous school(s), except for a valid cause to be determined by the Department Head or Dean.
-- A transferee will be admitted to BSBA, BSEnt, BSAd, and BSREM programs if he has passed seventy (70) percent of all the subjects taken in his previous degree program and passed the College admission test... - 2.
-The subjects in business and management-related subjects, including English and Mathematics previously taken by the transferee from other schools or universities, shall be credited only if it has similar course title and if he obtained a grade of 2.0 and above.

-- He should submit to the College the Notice of Acceptance from the Registrar's Office and copies of documents (items I.A.3, 4, and 9). - 4.
-Once admitted, a transferee shall be placed on probation for one semester.
+- 2. A transferee who graduated with a non-ABM senior high school strand or a lifelong learner must take the bridging program. - 3.
+The subjects in business and management-related subjects, including English and Mathematics previously taken by the transferee from another school or university, shall be credited only: a) if it has a similar course title, 2) if he/she has obtained a grade of 2.0 and above. - A transferee should submit to the College the Notice of Acceptance from the Registrar's Office and copies of documents (items I.A.3, 4, and 8). - 5.
+Once admitted, a transferee shall be placed on probation for one semester and must comply with the retention requirements of the program.